 This is a wonderful tart filled with vanilla custard.
 You’ll find custard tart in every patisserie in Paris, but have likely never come across one here in the states.
 Its rustic simplicity is exactly the kind of pastry I love.
-It’s really quite easy to create; a tart dough (this recipe uses a bit of potato flour, which makes it even more tender, because there is less gluten to get excited and tough) that goes up the sides of a ring mold baked with a pastry cream.
+It’s really quite easy to create; a tart dough (this recipe uses a bit of potato starch, which makes it even more tender, because there is less gluten to get excited and tough) that goes up the sides of a ring mold baked with a pastry cream.
 I added raspberries to give it a bit more character, some tartness and they’re just pretty.

 This recipe was inspired by one I found in Baklava to Taste Tatin by Bernard Laurence.